Last Updated on March 16, 2023

 Flights are one of, if not the largest, travel expenses you’ll run into when planning your trip.
-They can also be one of the most difficult areas to save money in – or maybe that’s what you thought.
-Tickets may not go on clearance or be offered at steep discounts, but there are still ways to save on getting to your destination.
+They can also be one of the most difficult areas to save money in – or maybe you just need a few tricks up your sleeve.
+Tickets may not go on clearance, but there are still ways to save on getting to your destination.
 Save these cheap flight hacks for a rainy day to get the best fares possible when you’re ready to hit book.

 Luckily for budget travelers, there are tons of services and resources available to ensure you’re booking a flight at the right price.
 I’m bringing you a mix of good common practices when hunting for flights, but also unique tips and resources you probably didn’t know about – now that’s exciting stuff!

 And if you’re a budget traveler looking for more tips, I have a whole category of posts dedicated to budget travel for you to check out.
 Why not maximize your savings and combine them all?

 Some of these links are affiliate links meaning if you make a purchase through that link, I receive a small commission at no extra cost to you.
 Read my full disclosure!

 Best Flight Search Practices For Finding The Cheapest Fares

 When it comes to booking tickets, there are both theoretical and practical hacks to finding cheap flights.

 By that I mean some of these tips are going to be covering more general knowledge to have about the flight-booking process and others are tangible sales, websites, or actionable ways to find a lower flight price.